-10 Halloween-Themed Headbands That are Suitable for Work and Play
+10 Cute Headbands You Can Wear on Halloween and Beyond

 There are many things to love about Halloween, but for some, dressing up is not one of them.
-We’ve subjected ourselves to last minute shopping at least once and the experience is hardly pleasant.
-Besides the fact that you haven’t conjured a costume idea beforehand, there are troves of people to push through, massive lines to wait in, and price tags you wish you could unsee.
+We’ve subjected ourselves to last-minute shopping before and the experience is hardly pleasant.
+Besides the fact that you haven’t conjured up a costume idea so you’re shopping blind, there are troves of people to push through, massive lines to wait in, and price tags you wish you could unsee.

 MORE: 8 DIY Halloween Beauty Tips From Top Makeup Artists

 If no one else will tell you, we will: you don’t have to overdo it!
-Since Halloween falls on a Tuesday this year, chances are you’ll be going from work to play and want to get festive without the extra leg work.
+Since Halloween falls on a Tuesday this year, chances are, you’ll be going from work to play and want to get festive without the extra legwork.

 MORE: Ulta Beauty is Having the Ultimate Hair Care Sale

-The idea of rocking a headband seems like a snooze fest at first, but with the amount of options out there, it’s anything but.
-Save your pretty pennies and coordinate a scary stylish outfit with 10 of our favorite Halloween-themed options below.
+The idea of wearing a headband as a costume might seem like a snooze-fest at first, but with the number of options out there, it’s actually anything but.
+So save your cash and coordinate a stylish outfit with 10 of our favorite Halloween-themed options below.